 Dragon drawings show the nine classical types of Chinese dragons.

-- The Dragon King - Four separate dragons each ruling one of the four seas (east, west, south and north)
+- The Dragon King: The King manifests into four separate dragons, each ruling one of the four seas (east, west, south and north).

 Mythical Dragon Drawings

-Mythical dragon drawings illustrate the fierceness of European dragons and the auspicious power of the Eastern dragon.
+Mythical dragon drawings illustrate the fierceness of European dragons and the auspicious power of the East Asian dragons.
+Modern artists often stylize and create new dragon forms in this ever evolving art of mythical dragon pictures.